andrew-henry/Data-Analytics/Data Engineering/README.md

 * ETL (Extract transform load) - In computing, extract, transform, load is the general procedure of copying data from one or more sources into a destination system which represents the data differently from the source or in a different context than the source.

-* Ralational Databases -
+* Ralational Databases - A relational database is a collection of data items with pre-defined relationships between them.
+These items are organized as a set of tables with columns and rows.
+Tables are used to hold information about the objects to be represented in the database.

-* Ralational Database Management System (RDBMS) -
+* Ralational Database Management System (RDBMS) - An RDBMS is a type of database management system (DBMS) that stores data in a row-based table structure which connects related data elements.
+An RDBMS includes functions that maintain the security, accuracy, integrity and consistency of the data.
+This is different than the file storage used in a DBMS.

 * Graph Databases - In computing, a graph database is a database that uses graph structures for semantic queries with nodes, edges, and properties to represent and store data.
 A key concept of the system is the graph.
 The graph relates the data items in the store to a collection of nodes and edges, the edges representing the relationships between the nodes.